tiredbunny/tiredbunny.github.io/pages/dominocastle.md

 **Description**:

 This game was our entry for a game jam event at [gamedev.net](https://www.gamedev.net/).
+We had to make a game in one week based on any two out of the following four themes:  Chain Reaction, Assassination, Alien Invasion, and Castles.
+We choose “Chain Reaction” and “Castles.”

-The game is about falling as many towers as possible, which are made up of dominos.
-You jump from one domino to other and try to start a chain reaction to make towers fall.
+Our game’s goal is to destroy as many towers as possible, which are made up of dominos.
+You jump from one domino to another and start a chain reaction to make the towers fall.

 **Game engine**: UE4

 **Team members**:

 Myself (Programmer)

 [Hosein Ghahremanzadeh](https://github.com/IYP-Programer-Yeah) (Programmer)

 PulchraSD (Artist)

 [Liam Carter](https://www.artstation.com/liamcarter) (Artist)